 Each of the above JPAs is governed by a board consisting of a representative from each member district.
 Each governing board controls the operations of its JPA, including selection of management and approval of members, independent of any influence by the District beyond the District's representation on the governing boards.

-NOTES TO THE FINANCIAL STATEMENTS For the Fiscal Year Ended June 30, 2019
+COAST COMMUNITY COLLEGE DISTRICT NOTES TO FINANCIAL STATEMENTS June 30, 2020